 Maintaining a comfortable level of humidity in the home can be a challenge.
-During winter months, when indoor heating reduces the relative humidity of already dry air, which can make spending time indoors particularly unpleasant.
-Whole home humidifiers work to bring you perfect humidity in the winter to help prevent drying of nasal passages and relieves static electricity.
-It also helps keep wooden furniture, doors and floors from shrinking during the dry season.
+During winter months, indoor heating reduces the relative humidity of already dry air, which can make spending time indoors particularly unpleasant.
+Whole home humidifiers work to bring you perfect humidity in the winter to make you feel better and protect the wood in your home.

-Many people don’t realize that dry air can cause a number of problems.
-Dryness makes people perceive the air as being colder than it is, which can lead to a higher heating bill.
+Many people don’t realize that dry air makes your home less comfortable.
+Dryness makes you perceive the air as being colder than it is, leading you to raise the temperature on your thermostat which leads to higher heating bills.
 Dry air can also cause the following:

 - Skin dryness and irritation